huiminwu/MKS65C-shell/README.md

 * Can run cd and exit
 * Input and output redirection with > and <
 * Single pipe
+* Displays hostname as prompt

-## Description of what features I attempted but were unsuccessful
+## Description of what features I attempted but were unsuccessful/still working on
+* Handling whitespace

 ## Bugs
 * grep function doesn't work